Ashtin Zamzow-Mahler

 Ashtin Zamzow (born August 13, 1996) is an American track and field athlete, known for multiple events.
 She was the 2015 Pan American Junior Champion in the heptathlon.
-She currently competes for the University of Texas.
+She competed for the University of Texas.

 Professional

 NCAA

 Ashtin Zamzow is a Texas Longhorns track and field alum and won 4 Big 12 Conference titles.
 Ashtin Zamzow is a 1-time USTFCCCA NCAA Division I First-Team All-American (1 at Texas) and 2-time USTFCCCA Second-Team All-American at Texas.

 Prep and personal life

 Ashtin Zamzow previously competed for Texas A&M University, the alma mater of her parents, Kalleen Madden and Stacy Zamzow.

 While at Goliad High School, she was the Texas UIL State Champion at 100 meters and 300 meters hurdles.